hchyang/PSiTE/README.md

 #### Notes

 By default, the branch length of trees generated from the ms program is measured in 4N generations.
-If we set `-r` to 100 in phylovar (CSiTE), this is equivalent to setting the population rescaled parameter -t to 100 in ms (see ms manual for details).
+If we set `-r` to 100 in phylovar (PSiTE), this is equivalent to setting the population rescaled parameter -t to 100 in ms (see ms manual for details).